Local kids exploring Entomology

 FAYETTEVILLE, Ark.
-(KNWA) — Several local kids are working hard to excel their knowledge of entomology — specifically about the lives of butterflies.
+(KFTA) — Several local kids are working hard to excel their knowledge of entomology — specifically about the lives of butterflies.

 Kids between the ages of eight and 12 are learning about butterflies and other pollinators between July 29 and Aug.
 2.